jbaans/iothermostat/README.md

 6. Connect your PC to YOURSSID, find the ip of iothermostat (see display-advanced/router/network) and ssh to iothermostat@x.x.x.x on port: 2222, user: iothermostat, password: iothermostat2018.

-7. Follow the instructions on:
+7. Finally follow the instructions on:

 https://github.com/jbaans/iothermostat/wiki/IOThermostat-installation